heyitsvenu/fullstackopen2021/part2/the_phonebook/README.md

-This is the sub-part called Course Information in the part2.
+This is the sub-part called The Phonebook in the part2.